Minkowski Spacetime and QED from Ontology of Time: Introduction

-The unity of nature is our first and main premise: To be part of the world implies (direct or indirect) possibility in principle of interaction with all other things that are part of the world and therefore we (have to) presume the existence of a common denominator, a fundamental level.
+The unity of nature is next major premise: To be part of the physical world implies the possibility in principle of (direct or indirect) interaction with all other things that are part of this world and therefore we (have to) presume the existence of a common denominator, a {\it fundamental level}\footnote{The basis of this believe is much the same as most theorists believe that it should finally be possible to describe all forces of nature within a grand unified theory.}.
 Physical models are based on a quantitative description of reality.
-Hence whatever a physical theory considers to be fundamental must be representable by quantities.
-Secondly the physical description of fundamental entities has to reflect that these entities exists in time.
-Since variation is the only method to express existence in time, any variable that represents a fundamental entity has to vary at all times.
-However quantities and their developement in time are not sufficient to make up a physical theory.
-We also need an interpretation that maps quantities of the model to measurable quantities in the world.
-This is what makes up physical meaning: Physics as an experimental science can only assign meaning to measurable entities.
-The possibility of a measurement presupposes the existence of two quantities of the same dimension, one that varies (called the observable) and second that stays constant - the ruler or the ``reference''.
-If we measure a length, there must be some fixed length (historically it was the prototype meter) that we use as reference.
-This means that for a measurement we have to find both, varying and constant quantities (of the same type or unit) on this fundamental level.
-That is, if all fundamental entities vary, then there is no constant quantity that might serve as a measurement ruler.
-Hence on the fundamental level quantities can not be measured.
-However if quantities can not be measured, they cannot be physically interpreted.
-Of cause there might be functions of the fundamental variables that are constant in time: such constants all usually called constants of motion (COMs).
-But these functions do not include linear terms - otherwise it is easy to show that the functions can not be constants.
-Hence the dimension (unit) of these functions is different from the dimension (unit) of the fundamental variables and they do not serve as rulers.
+Whatever a physical theory considers to be fundamental must essentially be representable by quantities.
+We call these quantities ``variables''.
+The mathematical model of these fundamental entities is hence based on a list of variables $\psi$ of (yet) unknown dimension, which all continuously change at all times.
+But if the components of $\psi$ change at all times and if they are fundamental, then there is no way to define a measurement standard for them.
+Nevertheless there might be functions of the fundamental variables that are constant in time: such constants are called {\it constants of motion (COMs)}.
+These functions may not include linear terms - otherwise it is easy to show that the functions can not be constants~\footnote{ Dragt {\it et al} have shown in Ref.~(\cite{Dragt}) that there are no non-zero first order moments in linear Hamiltonian systems.}.
+Hence the dimension (unit) of these functions is different from the dimension (unit) of the fundamental variables.
+And therefore they can not serve as rulers for the considered fundamental variables.
+The logical consequence is that a direct measurement of the fundamental variables of $\psi$ is not possible.
+The above considerations explain why the components of the quantum mechanical (QM) wave function have to vary at all times, why the quantum mechanical wave function implies an interpretational problem and why QM has to postulate that measurement devices must be ``classical'' or ``macroscopic'': Due to the absence of constant rulers, the fundamental variables (the components of the wavefunction) can not be directly measured~\footnote{ Or with the words of S. Fortin and O. Lombardi: ``The difficulties can be overcome once it is recognized that {\it classicality is a property of the observables}''~\cite{FortinLombardi}. }.